gmac/file-importer/README.md

 # file-importer

-An `@import` mapper for assembling Sass file trees and/or other text-based files into flat files.
-This is useful for assembling a raw Sass codebase into an aggregated source, or using the Sass `@import` workflow as an aggregator for other filetypes.
+An `@import` statement processor for assembling Sass and other source file trees into a flattened source.
+This is useful for assembling a raw Sass codebase into an aggregate source, or using the Sass `@import` workflow as an aggregator for other filetypes.

-This is a small standalone library with no dependencies on an actual Sass engine.
+This is a lightweight standalone library; it does NOT dependend on an actual Sass engine.
 All files are read, parsed for imports, and assembled entirely as plain text.
-File access and compilation is performed directly via Node, and `@import` statements are parsed using regular expressions.
+File access and compilation is performed directly through Node, and `@import` statements are parsed from texts using regular expressions.

-**So, I can assemble my Sass source tree into a flat file?**
+**So...
+I can assemble my Sass source tree into a flat file?**

 Yes.
-However, be mindful that imports are resolved via plain text, therefore the assembler will still find `@import` statements within Sass comments.
-For intelligent parsing of Sass files, combine the importer with [gonzales-pe](link-here).
+However – be mindful that imports are resolved through plain text that is not contextually aware, therefore `@import` statements within comments will still be discovered and parsed.
+For lexically-aware parsing of Sass source trees, see the [sass-ast](https://github.com/gmac/sass-ast) project.

 ## Install